 - The implants not only support a denture, but they also act as tooth roots.
 This will preserve the jaw bone and prevent bone loss.

-- Denture implants function, feel and look like natural teeth.
-They are the next best thing to your real teeth and offer an overall better quality of life.
+- Denture implants function, feel, and look like natural teeth.
+They are the next best thing to your real teeth and offer a better quality of life overall.

 - They can last a lifetime if you care for your restorations properly and practice good oral hygiene.

 - Will cost a lot more money to fabricate and place.
 The process involves at least one surgery and more materials.

 - The entire implant process will take at least five months to complete.
-If you need treatment before implant surgery, then the process will take longer.
+If you need treatment before implant surgery, the process will take longer.

-- Dentures will cost significantly less money to fabricate and place compared to dental implants.
+- Dentures will cost significantly less to fabricate and place than dental implants.

-- It will only take about four visits and three to six weeks to fabricate the dentures.
+- Fabricating the dentures will only take about four visits and three to six weeks.

 - Dentures are not as stable as implants.
 They can move around in your mouth or even fall out while speaking.

-- Dentures are bulky and some people feel they are uncomfortable because and take up a lot of space in your mouth.
+- Dentures are bulky, and some people feel uncomfortable because they occupy a lot of space in their mouths.
 Most people will be able to notice you are wearing them.

 - For some people, the material they are made out of is uncomfortable.

-- It will probably take some time to get used to the way they feel and function in your mouth.
+- Getting used to how they feel and function in your mouth will probably take time.

-- The jaw bone will slowly deteriorate over time because the dentures simply rest of the gums providing little stimulation for the bone.
+- The jaw bone will slowly deteriorate over time because the dentures simply rest the gums, providing little stimulation for the bone.

 - They require adhesive to stay in place for some people.

-Many of our patients who switched from removable dentures to dental implants have experienced these life-changing benefits.
-Despite denture implants costing more and requiring a more extensive treatment process, they are clearly the next best option to natural teeth.
+Many patients who switched from removable dentures to dental implants have experienced these life-changing benefits.
+Despite denture implants costing more and requiring a more extensive treatment process, they are the next best option for natural teeth.